openembedded/bitbake/doc/bitbake-user-manual/bitbake-user-manual-ref-variables.rst

       generating shallow mirror tarballs.

       For example usage, see :term:`BB_GIT_SHALLOW`.

+   :term:`BB_GIT_SHALLOW_SKIP_FAST`
+      Set to "1" to skip the fast initial shallow fetch.
+      This setting forces an initial full bare clone instead of the default initial shallow clone.

+      For further details, see :term:`BB_GIT_SHALLOW`.

    :term:`BB_GLOBAL_PYMODULES`
       Specifies the list of Python modules to place in the global namespace.